 Pick up a Yachats Walking Guide and take a self-guided tour.

-Yachats art galleries feature local and PNW artists, and several village gift shops feature works by local artists, craftspeople, and authors.
+Yachats art galleries feature local and regional artists.
+Several village gift shops feature works by local artists, craftspeople, and authors.

-Yachats Arts Guild members display works for sale in several gift shops and restaurants about town, as well as in the Yachats Visitors Center.
+Yachats Arts Guild members display works for sale in several gift shops and restaurants about town, as well as in the Yachats Visitors Center and in the library.

-The Yachats Farmers Market, held on Sundays from 9am-2pm, includes vendors of local crafts.
-The market is open mid-May thru mid-Oct and is located on 4th Street between Hwy 101 and Pontiac.
+The Yachats Farmers Market, held on Sundays from 9 am to 2 pm, includes vendors of local crafts.
+The market is open mid-May through mid-October and is located on 4th Street between Hwy 101 and Pontiac.
 This section of 4th Street is open to foot-traffic-only each Sunday for the market.

 OUTDOOR PUBLIC ART includes the following: